 Lifecycle Costs \$250,000 estimated every 5-7 years for landfill cell development at the Site or \$1,750,000.00 over the EUL.
 Additionally, depending on results of EA, \$0-\$350,000 would be required for increased general Site Operations and Maintenance, depending on inflation, etc.

-Impact to Operating Budget Impact to Level of Service
+Impact to Operating Budget \$2,500.00 for leachate flushing Impact to Level of Service Maintain level of service

-\$2,500.00 for leachate flushing

-Strategic Plan - Pillar No. 1 - Waste Management Plan
+STRATEGIC ALIGNMENT Strategic Plan - Pillar No. 1 - Waste Management Plan

 Build a waste management program for community needs